quintenpalmer/preprompt/README.md

 ------

 Host:
- - Need to have tickers for persistant cards
  - Make requests and responses async
  - Make host require 2 new requests to start a game (a game between the two users)
  - Add more card effects
  - Limit copies of a card
- - Finish Actions
+ - Ability for triggers to spawn new SubActions
- - Finish Play
+ - Card Play needs ability to handle parameters
- - Still have parameters per different type of card

 Web:
  - Make requests and responses async